project-lighter/lighter/docs/basics/config.md

 1.  `_target_` is a special reserved keyword that initializes a python object from the provided text.
 In this case, a `Trainer` object from the `pytorch_lightning` library is initialized
 2.  `max_epochs` is an argument of the `Trainer` class which is passed through this format.
 Any argument for the class can be passed similarly.
 3.  `$@` is a combination of `$` which evaluates a python expression and `@` which references a python object.
 In this case we first reference the model with `@model` which is the `torchvision.models.resnet18` defined earlier and then access its parameters using `$@model.parameters()`
-4. YAML allows passing a list in the format below where each `_target_` specifices a transform that is added to the list of transforms in `Compose`.
+4. YAML allows passing a list in the format below where each `_target_` specifies a transform that is added to the list of transforms in `Compose`.
 The `torchvision.datasets.CIFAR10` accepts these with a `transform` argument and applies them to each item.

+5. Datasets are defined for different modes: train, val, test, and predict.
+Each dataset can have its own transforms and configurations.

 ## Configuration Concepts
 As seen in the [Quickstart](./quickstart.md), Lighter has two main components: